rbontekoe/RbO.jl/README.md

 # Package for Observer Pattern experiment

 I am experimenting with Julia.
 In the application a publisher sends messages to its subscribers.
 The message contains temperatures.
+The status is shown in the table.

 | Status   | Activity                                   |
 | :---     | :---